asnelling/irrlicht/1.5/scripts/packages/OSX/readme.txt

  * Navigate to source/Irrlicht/MacOSX and open the XCode project

- * Choose release mode, and build each of the examples in turn.
+ * Choose release mode and build Irrlicht.framework

+ * Close the project and open the one in examples/BuildAllExamples.XCode

+ * Build the All target in release mode

 3) Build the documentation